Working in Europe | Taxation/salaries | Montenegro

-Ministry of finance of Montenegro, Department of Public Revenues
+Ministry of Finance and Social Welfare of Montenegro, Department of Public Revenues

 The Department of Public Revenues is an administrative unit whose basic duties are collection system, tax regulations, implementation of laws and other regulations.
-Department is one of the units of the Ministry of finance.
+Department is one of the units of the Ministry of Finance and Social Welfare.

 Montenegrin tax system is compatible with tax systems of developed European countries, EU directives, countries in transition particularly countries from region, regarding types of taxes and regarding procedures of determining collection methods and audit procedure.
 Tax system is based on direct and indirect taxes.

 Direct taxes are those taxes that tax payers pay individually; such are real estate taxes and personal income taxes.

 Indirect taxes are those taxes that are calculated and collected by intermediaries; such are VAT, excise duty and import duty.

 Every person who generates income in Montenegro is obligatory to pay taxes.

 Tax period for which the income tax shall be calculated shall be a calendar year, with the exemption of cases when a business activity terminates or commences during the year.